openETCS/model-evaluation/plateform/Readme.md

-Repository for collectinf the tool platform evaluation source file
+Repository for collect info on the tool platform evaluation source file

-- Please add your platform in the wiki page [here](wiki/Tool-Platform-Analysis)